Marcell Ozuna Player Props: Braves vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 4.01 team ERA that ranks 11th across all MLB pitching staffs.
+- The Yankees have a 4.07 team ERA that ranks 14th among all MLB pitching staffs.

-- The Yankees rank 19th in baseball in home runs surrendered (145 total, 1.2 per game).
+- Yankees pitchers combine to rank 20th in baseball in home runs allowed (147 total, 1.2 per game).

-- The right-hander last appeared on Wednesday against the Chicago White Sox, when he tossed 5 1/3 innings, allowing one earned run while giving up four hits.
+- In his most recent time out -- in relief on Thursday -- the righty threw two innings against the Chicago White Sox, giving up four earned runs while surrendering five hits.

-- In 24 games this season, the 27-year-old has a 4.23 ERA and 8.6 strikeouts per nine innings, while giving up a batting average of .260 to opposing batters.
+- In 14 games this season, the 29-year-old has an 8.06 ERA and 7.9 strikeouts per nine innings, while giving up a batting average of .332 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.